anton-schwarberg/EnVision/README.md

 | Past Renovations and Environmental Concern  | Historical actions and environmental mindfulness suggest behavior beneficial to future consultation engagements. |
 | Dependent Variable: History of Booking Energy Consultation | Direct indicator of the target customer for energy consultants. |
 ## 4. Creation of Datasets
+As the span of the course was only a few weeks, we were unable to gather sufficient data in the short time.
+Therefore we opted to construct our own datasets.
+We created one dataset for training the models (Link), and one for creating a use case (Link).
+The Second Dataset included information about the individuals, and additionally names, phone numbers and e-mail addresses to resemble a real potential lead list, like one might get from paid lead providers.
+The goal was to train a model on the dataset with known end results (e.g. booked an energy consultation or not), and then apply this dataset to the potential lead list to determine if the lead was likely or unlikely to react to an offer.
+Additionally, using k-means clustering
 ## 4. Creating Models
 ### 4.1 Data Cleaning and Preprocessing